Nodes are not connecting to Master

 If a machine has multiple network interfaces it is possible that the processing node is using the wrong IP address.

-Look for the IP address the node is using in the node’s terminal window:
+Look for the IP address of the network interface the node is using, in the node’s terminal window:

 ipconfig .
 Look for the line showing the IPv4 Address:

 3. If these two addresses don’t match, restart the node using the flag

 --ip-addr followed by the IPv4 ip address: